opentelekomcloud-docs/cloud-backup-recovery/umn/source/faqs/concepts/what_are_full_backup_and_incremental_backup.rst

 -  Reliability: The latest incremental backup depends on the last full backup and intermediate incremental backups.
 If any backup data block is damaged, subsequent backups may be affected, which will reduce the backup reliability.
 All full backup data is independent and does not depend on previous backups.
 So full backups are more reliable.

-   You are advised to configure periodic full backup (for example, once every 30 days) and daily incremental backup to reduce the interval of full backup on which incremental backup depends and improve the reliability of backups.
+   You are advised to configure periodic full backup (for example, once every 30 days) and daily incremental backup.
+This approach shortens the backup interval that incremental backups rely on, enhancing backup reliability.

 .. note::